cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 When constructing a building, a plan is needed, as well as a team of trained construction workers with a capable foreman to lead them all.
 The architect is the foreman in charge of determining the construction procedures to follow.
 His job consist in translating the desires of the builder owner into more detailed plans and instructions that the workers can understand.
 This requires taking crucial decisions, such as the location to place the building, the materials and construction tools to be used, etc.
-If the architect is wrong, the structure of the whole building may break, event to the point of making it fall down to the ground eventually.
+If the architect is wrong, the structure of the entire building can break down, to the point of eventually causing it to fall to the ground.
+Thus, his decisions are really important for the project.

 > "Architecture is about the important stuff" -- <cite>[Ralph Johnson](https://en.wikipedia.org/wiki/Ralph_Johnson_(computer_scientist))</cite>